zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 - For information on the Great Books of the Western World set, checkout the [Wikipedia entry](https://en.wikipedia.org/wiki/Great_Books_of_the_Western_World)
 - In order to aid people reading through all these books, Britannica created a Ten Year Reading Plan.
 To quote the Reading plan introduction:
-  > These books have for many years been used in teaching young people and in leading discussions with groups of adults.
-It has been found that reading whole works or integral parts of works in chronological order and, generally, in an ascending scale of difficulty is an effective way of becoming familiar with the books.\
+  > - These books have for many years been used in teaching young people and in leading discussions with groups of adults.
+It has been found that reading whole works or integral parts of works in chronological order and, generally, in an ascending scale of difficulty is an effective way of becoming familiar with the books.
-  > The listing for each year contains twenty-one readings within the set, from which the reader may select those of particular interest rather than go through the list item by item.
-The Editors encourage readers to attempt some readings that may not seem immediately appealing, however; it is often in this way that one finds new treasures and makes new friends among the authors in the set.\
+  > - The listing for each year contains twenty-one readings within the set, from which the reader may select those of particular interest rather than go through the list item by item.
+The Editors encourage readers to attempt some readings that may not seem immediately appealing, however; it is often in this way that one finds new treasures and makes new friends among the authors in the set.
-  > Readers who complete the ten-year program will have become acquainted with the range and depth of the Great Conversation.
+  > - Readers who complete the ten-year program will have become acquainted with the range and depth of the Great Conversation.
 They will have a sense of the relations of the authors to one another and of the variety and relations of the ideas with which they deal and will be equipped to carry on their own readings of the Great Books under the direction of their own individual interests.
 - While one can find the reading list online from a web search, none so far included a recommendation for the edition of each work.
 In this guide I'll attempt to show my choice of edition for each entry in the Ten year reading plan for the 1990 Edition of the GBWW set, which may include commercial editions
 - While many of the books are available in Public Domain, some of them are not.
 For those interested, you can check out some resources like [Standard Ebooks](https://standardebooks.org/collections/encyclopaedia-britannicas-great-books-of-the-western-world/downloads), [a Reddit user collection](https://www.reddit.com/r/ebooks/comments/eao9c8/great_books_of_the_western_world_ebook_collection/), or [Librivox audio book](https://wiki.librivox.org/index.php?title=Great_Books_of_the_Western_World)